Many more likely sought US jobless aid even as layoffs slow

 Image 1 of 1

-WASHINGTON (AP) — The U.S. government is set to sketch its latest picture Thursday of the layoffs that have left tens of millions of people unemployed but have slowed as states increasingly allow businesses to reopen.
+WASHINGTON (AP) — The U.S. government is set to issue its latest report Thursday on the layoffs that have left millions unemployed but have steadily slowed as many businesses have begun to reopen and to rehire some laid-off workers.

-Even with companies calling some laid-off employees back to work, millions more likely filed for unemployment benefits last week after nearly 39 million sought aid in the previous nine weeks as the coronavirus paralyzed the economy.
+The pace of job cuts has been declining over the past two months after the coronavirus had struck hard in March, forced widespread business closures and sent the economy into a deep recession.
+The dwindling pace of jobless claims suggests that the devastation in the job market may have bottomed out.
+Still, by historical standards the number of weekly applications remains high.

-The pace of layoffs has declined for seven straight weeks, a sign that the cratering of the job market may have bottomed out.
-By historical standards, though, the number of weekly applications remains enormous.
+On Friday, the government is expected to report that the economy lost 8 million jobs in May, on top of 20 million lost in April.
+Unemployment could near 20%.

-The job cuts reflect an economy that was seized by the worst downturn since the Great Depression after the virus forced the widespread shutdown of businesses.
-The economy is thought to be shrinking in the April-June quarter at an annual rate approaching 40%.
-That would be, by far, the worst quarterly contraction on record.
+The job cuts reflect an economy that was seized by the worst downturn since the Great Depression.
+Most economists foresee unemployment remaining in double digits through the November elections and into 2021.